 - 1. Login to the Account and select the database of the tested sensor. - 2.
-Click File Browser>Online File Browser and drill down to the axis level of the database for the sensor being tested.
+Click File Browser > Online File Browser and drill down to the axis level of the database for the sensor being tested.

-The test file should be listed, if it was received by the cloud database successfully.
-Note - there will be a small delay between the time the sensor creates the signal file and it appearing in the cloud database.
+All files are listed by date, if received by the cloud database successfully.
+Note - there will be a small delay between the time the sensor creates the signal file and it appears in the cloud database.

-Click on it to open the time waveform and FFT:
+Click on the 'eye" icon to open a signal file time waveform and FFT: